zeyi-faueei/IIC-OSIC-TOOLS/KNOWN_ISSUES.md

 The package `gdsfactory` is temporarily pinned to 7.10, as the build of `gdstk` on 0.10+ fails on `aarch64` due to an issue with the `pathspec` version.

-### OpenLane2

-OL2 is currently broken due to outdated `yosys` version.
-This will be fixed in the next release where we will drop OpenLane(1) and default to OpenLane2 and its dependencies.

 ## Build

 ### Boost